thoughtspot/cs_tools/docs/how-to/install-upgrade-cs-tools.md

     === ":fontawesome-brands-apple: Mac"

-        1. Download dist.zip above.
+        1. Download cs_tools-platform-installer.zip above.
         2. Move it to a permanent location on your machine.
             - `$HOME/Downloads` is fine
-        3. Unzip the file by double-clicking `dist.zip`
+        3. Unzip the file by double-clicking `cs_tools-platform-installer.zip`
-        4. Move into the newly created /dist directory
+        4. Move into the newly created /cs_tools-platform-installer directory
         5. Run `unix_install.sh`

             ++ctrl+left-button++ on `unix_install.sh`